Vladimir Voevodin: Life and career

 In 2003 he was elected corresponding member of the Russian Academy of Sciences.

-Vladimir Voevodin has served at MSU since 1984.
-He started his career in the Computer Systems Laboratory, then, in 1990, he began working in the Research Computing Center (MSU RCC), first as a research associate, then as a senior research associate until taking up his present position of Deputy Director of the MSU RCC in 1990.
+Voevodin served at MSU since 1984.
+He started his career in the Computer Systems Laboratory, then, in 1990, he began working in the Research Computing Center (MSU RCC), first as a research associate, then as a senior research associate until taking up his position of Deputy Director of the MSU RCC in 1990.

-In 2013 Vladimir Voevodin was appointed to his current position of Head of Supercomputers and Quantum Informatics Department, MSU CMC.
+In 2013 Vladimir Voevodin was appointed the Head of Supercomputers and Quantum Informatics Department, MSU CMC.

-Since 1988 Vladimir Voevodin has been a professor at the Faculty of Computational Mathematics and Cybernetics, MSU.
-He holds a course «Parallel Data Processing» and heads a special seminar «Parallel Computing».
+From 1988, Voevodin was a professor at the Faculty of Computational Mathematics and Cybernetics, MSU.
+He held a course «Parallel Data Processing» and headed a special seminar «Parallel Computing».

-Vladimir Voevodin is one of the organizers of the MSU Educational and Scientific Center of High-Performance Computing.
+Vladimir Voevodin was one of the organizers of the MSU Educational and Scientific Center of High-Performance Computing.

-Vladimir Voevodin is the head of Informational Analytical Center on Parallel Computing (Parallel.ru).
+He was the head of Informational Analytical Center on Parallel Computing.

-He has made 65 reports at scientific conferences and has obtained 9 rights certificates to software.
+Voevodin made 65 reports at scientific conferences and has obtained 9 rights certificates to software.
+He supervised 10 Ph.Ds.

-He has supervised 10 Ph.Ds.
+Voevodin died on 29 April 2026, at the age of 63.